-- 1. Key pages in HealthPathways include: - Overweight and obesity in children and adolescents - Weight management in overweight and obese adults - Older adults' weight and nutrition - Read RACGP's Guidelines for preventive activities in general practice 10th edition to assist with interventions: Overweight and obesity - page 254. - 3.
+- 1. Key pages in HealthPathways include: - Overweight and obesity in children and adolescents - Weight management in overweight and obese adults - Older adults' weight and nutrition - Read RACGP's Guidelines for preventative activities in general practice 10th edition to assist with interventions: Overweight and obesity page 254. - 3.
 Review RACGP's Improving health record quality in general practice to produce and maintain high-quality patient records. - 4.
-The RACGP's Smoking, Nutrition, Alcohol and Physical activity (SNAP) guide can assist with recommending healthy lifestyle changes to patients.
+The Smoking, Nutrition, Alcohol and Physical activity (SNAP) guide from the RACGP can also assist with making patient recommendations on how patients can introduce healthy lifestyle changes.